jahir07/wp_booster_project/README.md

 A GPL WordPress framework for article based sites like blogs, magazines and more

 #### How to use it?
-- Please have a look at our open source theme ionMag: https://github.com/tagDiv/ionMag
+- To see how the framework is used, please have a look at our open source theme ionMag: https://github.com/tagDiv/ionMag
 - I should write a better documentation here :-/

 #### Contributing to this project: